MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

     <hr/>
   </details>
 - <details>
-    <summary>How did .NET expand to support operating systems other than Windows?</summary>
+    <summary>How did .NET expand to support operating systems other than Windows?⭐</summary>
     <hr/>
     <p>When .NET was first launched by Microsoft in 2002, the .NET Runtime was only available for Windows.
-However, Microsoft made the specifications for developing the runtime open, allowing third-party companies to create runtimes for other operating systems.
+However, Microsoft made the specifications for developing the runtime open, <mark><b>allowing third-party companies to create runtimes for other operating systems</b></mark>.
 This led to the development of the ".NET Framework," starting with version 1.0 and ending with version 4.8.
     </p>
     <hr/>
   </details>